 Lisa was appointed Director of the Department of Commerce by Governor Jay Inslee in January 2019.
 Before joining Commerce, she served as chancellor of the Spokane campus of Washington State University where she worked primarily in health sciences and played a major role in the creation of the new Elson S. Floyd College of Medicine.
 Prior to her work at WSU, she served in the Washington State Legislature as a senator for 16 years, serving as Senate majority leader, chair of the Ways and Means Committee, chair of the Rules Committee and chair of the Energy, Technology and Telecommunications Committee.
 Lisa served in the state House of Representatives for four years where she held the positions of minority whip and minority floor leader and served as an associate professor at both Gonzaga University and Eastern Washington University.
 Lisa earned her Ph.D. and master’s degree in economics from the University of Colorado and her bachelor’s degree from the University of Illinois.
 She has served on the boards of Ignite Northwest and YWCA Spokane.
 Her prior community service ranges from Greater Spokane Incorporated and the Empire Health Foundation to the Washington State Investment Board, among many others.
 Lisa has been honored by Catalyst Magazine with the “Power 50 Celebrating Influence” and “Women in Business Leadership” awards.
 She was also named Woman of the Year by Washington State University in 2013 and received the Lifetime Achievement Award from the Early Learning Action Alliance that same year.

-Robb is the creative force behind the Entrepreneur Academy and author of Lessons 1 – 10.
-Before joining the state in 2012 to direct the state’s marketing and outreach and later small business programs, Robb was the founder and Mister Know-It-All for CommuniCreations, Inc. and Storylaureate.com.
-He has been a successful entrepreneur and small business consultant for 20 years.
+Robb is the creative force behind the Restart Academy and author of Lessons 1 – 12 Before joining the state in 2012 to direct the state’s marketing, outreach and small business programs, Robb was the founder and Mister Know-It-All for CommuniCreations, Inc. and Storylaureate.com.
+He is a third-generation entrepreneur and small business consultant for 20 years.
 Robb is a tortured novelist, recently publishing “Brewster McCabe: Ace Private Eye, a professional entertainer and wishful world traveler, deciding at one time to visit an entire alphabet of islands (having made it to A, B, C, F, G, H, I, J, K, L, M, N, O, P, R, S, T, V and W so far).
 He actually attended class a time or two at the University of Washington, earning his B.A. in Journalism.